deas/ka0s/README.md

 - Test drive 3.0-beta
 - Introduce kubeconfig module so we don't rely on environment w/o `kind`
 - `disk-fill` does not yet play with containerd
-- Implement weak-sock-shop
 - Catchup scheduled sock-shop workflow
 - Try Prometheus alerts
 - How would eBPF/Cilium help?
-- Introduce istio based tracing
+- ~~Introduce istio based tracing~~

 ## Known Issues
 - Some experiments from `litmus-go` appear to rely on `/var/run/docker.sock` which does not exist with containerd based environments ([see](https://docs.litmuschaos.io/docs/troubleshooting))
 - Knative deployment straight from github deployment not possible
 - knative challenging (Some bits need `kustomize.toolkit.fluxcd.io/substitute: disabled` in our context, other things need tweaks to upstream yaml to play with GitOps "... configured")
 - Istio Ingress appears to have an image pulling issue, so it takes a while to come up
+- litmus release removal should remove default agent?

 ## Misc/Random Bits
 - https://istio.io/latest/docs/setup/install/helm